Squiddymabob/Squiddymabob/README.md

 #### 🏒 I’m currently working on a [React application](https://github.com/Squiddymabob/nhl-app) that presents NHL scores and team data, as well as supporting the Bruins during the Stanley Cup playoffs.

+📚 I'm also working on my first novel.

 ## 💻 Technologies I Currently Work With

 ![JavaScript](https://img.shields.io/badge/-JavaScript-%23282C34?style=flat-square&logo=javascript)